Appearance

 INFO

-The share link contains only the profile's settings — fully filled in.
+The share link contains the profile's settings — fully filled in — and its execution schedule.
 It does not include your trading accounts, your channel assignments, or your identity.
 The recipient gets a copy they own and can change freely.

 Why inherited settings are filled in before sharing